Athma-Foundation/fap-of-love/fap-of-love.md

 5. PDA is disgusting
 6. The society cannot be expected to change
 7. The larger world view is against (insert something that offends you)

+## List of fallacious arguments

+- What will you do if your mother or sister wear revealing clothes?
+Would you not reprimand them?
+- We are actually making sure women are safe by teaching them not to provocate men to rape them [victim blaming]
+- Your [insert act] is not Indian culture.
+It is degrading of the cultural values of India
+- You are simply copying western culture.
+That is bad.
+- My religion does not allow [insert stuff]
+- By doing it, you are insulting [insert religion].
+- You are waging war against [insert religion].
+- You are a left wing / commie / maoist / naxalite [well, shit!]
+- Dressing improperly is a distraction to students [isn't]

 ## Partial list of incidents of moral policing